uniwue-rz/yourls-original-url-regex-limiter/README.md

 ### Download
 Download the [latest release](https://github.com/uniwue-rz/yourls-original-url-regex-limiter/releases) and place it into yourls' `user/plugins` directory.

+***Note:** there is no need to run a `composer install`.
+Composer is only used to handle the PHP compatility check during development.*

 ### Activation
 After that, head to your yourls' plugin list and activate it.